robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 #### 5. Nail Attack Mute

-If you don't want any other strings to ring as a result of a nail attack,  A nail attack mute is the nail attack, but instead of bouncing your fingers back after flicking the strings, the fingers remain on the strings briefly to mute them and stop them from ringing.
+If you don't want any other strings to ring as a result of a nail attack, do a nail attack mute.
+Instead of bouncing your fingers back after flicking the strings, the fingers remain on the strings briefly to mute them and stop them from ringing.
 This allows for the nail attack to prevent other strings from unintentionally ringing.

 Your nails should stop and remain on the strings the instant it hits the strings and produces the percussive sound.